NethermindEth/Forta-Agents/Umee-Bots/Health-Factors/README.md

-# Health Factors Monitoring Agent
+# Health Factors Monitoring Bot

 ## Description

-This agent monitors the health factors of borrowing positions in the UMEE protocol.
+This bot monitors the health factors of borrowing positions in the UMEE protocol.
-The agent's behavior can be customized by editing the configuration fields in `src/agent.config.ts`.
+The bot's behavior can be customized by editing the configuration fields in `src/agent.config.ts`.

 ## Supported Chains